kubevela/kubevela/docs/introduction.md

 concepts and resource specifications before deploying their applications.
 Sometimes, this is not an easy task.
-For example, it may take a while for developers to understand some runtime related configurations such as `allowPrivilegeEscalation` which they rarely touch in their daily work.
+For example, it may take a while for developers to understand some runtime related configurations such as `allowPrivilegeEscalation` which they rarely touch in daily work.
 The pervasive use of CRDs makes the situation even worse since developers have to learn all the CRD schemas as well.

-Moreover, since developers have to specify the details of all the involved resource objects, application management in Kubernetes soon becomes a headache of handling a large amount of resource YAML files.
+Moreover, since in Kubernetes developers have to know all of the configuration details of involved objects, application management soon becomes a headache of handling a large amount of resource YAML files.
 We have seen that the lack of API abstraction had led to low productivity, unexpected errors or misconfigurations in production.
 Application developers